sebastian-konicz/PNA-scrapper/README.md

 ```

 ## Getting started
-To get started make sure you have Git, GitHub and enviroment for programming language of your choice downloaded and connected.
+To get started make sure you have Git, GitHub and environment for programming language of your choice downloaded and connected.

 Clone the repository to your local machine and explore the scripts.